Guerric-P/weflat/README.md

 Repository of the retired https://www.weflat.fr/ web application, that used to connect buyers of real estate with architects.

+It is composed of a PostgreSQL database, a Java Spring Boot backend, an Angular frontend, and an Apache reverse proxy, and is deployable as Docker Compose.

 Feel free to do whatever you want with this!